 Do I need to notify my customers?

-As data controllers within the meaning of GDPR, it is your responsibility to assess whether a data breach has occurred and, if so, to carry out the required notifications.
-In accordance with Articles 33 and 34 of the GDPR, any breach likely to result in a risk to rights and freedoms must be reported to the supervisory authority competent within 72 hours, and to the affected individuals in the event of a high risk (Please contact the relevant data protection authority in your country.).
+As data controllers under the GDPR, it is your responsibility to assess whether a data breach has occurred and, if so, to carry out the required notifications.
+In accordance with Articles 33 and 34 of the GDPR, any breach likely to result in a risk to rights and freedoms must be reported to the CNIL within 72 hours, and to the affected individuals in case of high risk (a practical guide is available on the CNIL website).